Gnus Home

 wide reply

-A wide reply is a mail response that includes all entities mentioned in the message you are responded to.
+A wide reply is a mail response that includes all entities mentioned in the message you are responding to.
 All mailboxes from the following headers will be concatenated to form the outgoing To/Cc headers:

 From